An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Summary

 \section{Summary}

-We have conducted astrometric observations towards four masers in high mass star-forming regions in the 1st quadrant of the Milky Way; G021.87$+$00.01, G037.82$+$00.41, G060.57--00.18, and G070.29$+$01.60; and found that all four were in the Perseus spiral arm.
+We have conducted astrometric observations towards four masers in high mass star-forming regions in the 1st quadrant of the Milky Way (G021.87$+$00.01, G037.82$+$00.41, G060.57--00.18, and G070.29$+$01.60) and found that all four were in the Perseus spiral arm.

-We propose and demonstrate an alternative most likely method to determine the distance to a maser given astrometric and kinematic parameters, which balances the low fractional uncertainty of nearby parallaxes and the relatively distance-invariant uncertainty of 3D kinematic distances.
+We propose and demonstrate a combined 3DKD and parallax maximum-likelihood distance estimation method to determine the distance to a maser given astrometric and kinematic parameters, which balances the low fractional uncertainty of nearby parallaxes and the relatively distance-invariant uncertainty of 3DKD.

 With these new measurements and our revised distance–determination method, we recalculate distances to previously observed masers and re-evaluate the location and structure of the distant Perseus arm.
-The updated spatial distribution of masers traces a more coherent spiral pattern, placing the arm between 0.5 and 1~kpc farther from the Galactic Center than in earlier models.
-In this revised geometry, the Perseus arm intersects the Sagittarius arm at $\beta = {189^\circ}^{+31}_{-19}$, favoring the bifurcation model proposed by \citet{Xu2023ApJ...947...54X}.
-Using the combined dataset, we have now mapped the Perseus arm over its entire length where masers are currently known.
+The updated spatial distribution of masers traces a more coherent spiral pattern, and extends the range that the Perseus arm is constrained to $\beta\approx180^\circ$.
+In this extended geometry, the Perseus arm intersects the Sagittarius arm at $\beta \approx {200^\circ}$, favoring the bifurcation model proposed by \citet{Xu2023ApJ...947...54X}, albeit occurring in a different location.
+Using the combined dataset, we have now mapped the Perseus arm over its entire length where masers are currently known, and further extensions will require distances to masers $l<0^\circ$.